Best 3D Printers 2024: FDM, Resin and Sub-$250 Models

 (Image credit: Tom's Hardware)

 The two types of desktop/home 3D printers are resin MSLA (Masked Stereolithography) and filament FDM (Fused Deposition Modeling).
-FDM printers are the best 3D printers for beginners or for kids.
-These use reels full of plastic filament that is fed into a hot nozzle and extruded out layer-by-layer to form a solid model.
+FDM printers are the best 3D printers for beginners or kids.
+These use reels full of plastic filament fed into a hot nozzle and extruded layer-by-layer to form a solid model.
 MSLA printers use a UV-cured resin material to form a model layer-by-layer as it rises from a vat of toxic liquid that requires very careful handling and post-processing.

 Quick List